 Which Holidays Are Commonly Observed by Banks?

-Banks are closed on the following holidays, according to the Fed’s holiday schedule.
+Banks typically observe the holidays designated by the Federal Reserve Board.
+On these days, bank and credit union branches are generally closed and payment processing is suspended.
 Some banks may also close on other holidays, or on additional days surrounding these dates.
 It’s a good idea to check your bank or credit union’s specific holiday observance schedule.

-• Juneteenth National Independence Day: Monday, June 20 (observed)
+• Juneteenth National Independence Day: Monday, June 19

 Challenges on Bank Holidays